-Open the door by pressing Fixing and releasing the door lock hook when parking the vehicle
+Fixing and releasing the door lock hook when parking the vehicle pressing the locking button.

-If the vehicle is parked for a longer period of time, the locking hook may be clamped by means of a lockbar.
-The door may now be opened by just pulling it without need of pressing the locking button.
-Restore the original position by pushing.
+If the vehicle is parked for a longer period of time, the locking hook may be clamped by means of a lock-bar.
+The door may now be opened by just pulling it without the need of hook down.

+• Restore the original position by pushing the

-As a basic rule, shut and lock the refrigerator door before commencing your journey.
+As a basic rule, shut and lock the refrigerator door before commencing vour journey.

-Removable freezer compartment.
+Removable freezer compartment

-- To enlarge the cooling space , just remove the freezer compartment. - Unlock the freezer compartment on both sides and pull it out. - Store the freezer safely in order to prevent damage.
+• To enlarge the cooling space just remove the freezer compartment.

+- Unlock the freezer compartment on both sides and pull it out. - Store the freezer compartment safely in order to prevent damage.